Vancouver: Government

 In the 2008 municipal election campaign, NPA incumbent mayor Sam Sullivan was ousted as mayoral candidate by the party in a close vote, which instated Peter Ladner as the new mayoral candidate for the NPA.
 Gregor Robertson, a former MLA for Vancouver-Fairview and head of Happy Planet, was the mayoral candidate for Vision Vancouver, the other main contender.
 Vision Vancouver candidate Gregor Robertson defeated Ladner by a considerable margin, nearing 20,000 votes.
-The balance of power was significantly shifted to Vision Vancouver, which held seven of the 10 spots for councillor.
+The balance of power was significantly shifted to Vision Vancouver, which held seven of the ten spots for councillor.
 Of the remaining three, COPE received two and the NPA one.
-For park commissioner, four spots went to Vision Vancouver, one to the Green Party, one to COPE, and one to NPA.
-For school trustee, there were four Vision Vancouver seats, three COPE seats, and two NPA seats.
+For park commissioner, four seats went to Vision Vancouver, one to the Green Party, one to COPE, and one to NPA.
+For school trustees, there were four Vision Vancouver seats, three COPE seats, and two NPA seats.
 In the 2018 Vancouver municipal election, independent Kennedy Stewart was elected mayor of Vancouver.
 Stewart was later defeated as mayor in the 2022 Vancouver municipal election by Ken Sim, the runner-up in the 2018 election.

 Vancouver's budget consists of a capital and an operating component.
-The 2017 operating budget was $1.323billion, while the 2018 operating budget is $1.407billion (a year over year increase of 6.4%).
-The capital budget for 2018 is unchanged from 2017 and stands at $426.4million.
-Budget increases are largely funded through increases in property taxes and community amenity contributions imposed in exchange for increases in allowable density as part of the construction permitting process.
-Utility fees and other user fees have also been increased, but represent a comparatively small portion of Vancouver's overall budget.
+In 2023, the operating budget was $1.97 billion, with a 5-year financial plan, developed in 2022, that projected the budget would increase to $2.46 billion by 2027.
+The 2023 capital budget was $580 million, with a 2023 to 2026 Capital Plan that anticipates $3.5 billion in expenditures in those four years.
+Budget increases are primarily funded through increases in property taxes and community amenity contributions imposed in exchange for increases in allowable density as part of the construction permitting process.
+Utility and other user fees have also been increased but represent a small portion of Vancouver's overall budget.

 Regional government

 Along with 20 other municipalities, one electoral area and one treaty First Nation, Vancouver is a member municipality of Metro Vancouver, the regional government whose seat is in Burnaby.
-While each member of Metro Vancouver has its own separate local governing body, Metro Vancouver oversees common services and planning functions within the area such as providing drinking water; operating sewage and solid waste handling; maintaining regional parks; overseeing air quality, greenhouse gases and ecological health; and providing a strategy for regional growth and land use.
+While each member of Metro Vancouver has its own separate local governing body, Metro Vancouver oversees standard services and planning functions within the area, such as providing drinking water; operating sewage and solid waste handling; maintaining regional parks; managing air quality, greenhouse gases and ecological health; and providing a strategy for regional growth and land use.